NEONScience/neon-data-institute-2016/_posts/institute-materials/day4_thursday/2016-06-20-data-fusion.md

 ## North / South Facing Slopes

 Next, we can create a north and south facing mask object.
-A mask is a layer where the pixels that you want to EXCLUDE are set to NA.
+A mask is a layer where the pixels that you want to **exclude** are set to NA.
 The pixels that you wish to include in your analysis have a value.
-In this case, that value is 1.
+In this case, that value is 1 if north facing and 2 if south facing.

     # create north facing mask object